ethereum/EIPs/EIPS/eip-1.md

 if the email address is not given.

-Note: The resolution header is required for Standards Track EIPs only.
+Note: The `resolution` header is required for Standards Track EIPs only.
 It contains a URL that should point to an email message or other web resource where the pronouncement about the EIP is made.

-While an EIP is a draft, a discussions-to header will indicate the mailing list or URL where the EIP is being discussed.
+While an EIP is a draft, a `discussions-to` header will indicate the mailing list or URL where the EIP is being discussed.
 As mentioned above, examples for places to discuss your EIP include [Ethereum topics on Gitter](https://gitter.im/ethereum/topics), an issue in this repo or in a fork of this repo, [Ethereum Magicians](https://ethereum-magicians.org/) (this is suitable for EIPs that may be contentious or have a strong governance aspect), and [Reddit r/ethereum](https://www.reddit.com/r/ethereum/).
-No discussions-to header is necessary if the EIP is being discussed privately with the author.
+No `discussions-to` header is necessary if the EIP is being discussed privately with the author.

-The type header specifies the type of EIP: Standards Track, Meta, or Informational.
+The `type` header specifies the type of EIP: Standards Track, Meta, or Informational.
 If the track is Standards please include the subcategory (core, networking, interface, or ERC).

-The category header specifies the EIP's category.
+The `category` header specifies the EIP's category.
 This is required for standards-track EIPs only.

-The created header records the date that the EIP was assigned a number.
+The `created` header records the date that the EIP was assigned a number.
 Both headers should be in yyyy-mm-dd format, e.g. 2001-08-14.

-EIPs may have a requires header, indicating the EIP numbers that this EIP depends on.
+EIPs may have a `requires` header, indicating the EIP numbers that this EIP depends on.

-EIPs may also have a superseded-by header indicating that an EIP has been rendered obsolete by a later document; the value is the number of the EIP that replaces the current document.
-The newer EIP must have a Replaces header containing the number of the EIP that it rendered obsolete.
+EIPs may also have a `superseded-by` header indicating that an EIP has been rendered obsolete by a later document; the value is the number of the EIP that replaces the current document.
+The newer EIP must have a `replaces` header containing the number of the EIP that it rendered obsolete.

 Headers that permit lists must separate elements with commas.